-Effective with the July 1, 2015 coverage year, the E&O program will be reinsured with QBE.
-In addition, all claims will be handled by a third party administrator, Summit.
+Effective with the July 1, 2015 coverage year, the E&O program is reinsured with QBE and all claims are handled by a third party administrator, Summit.
 This change should have no impact on the findings herein given that all E&O claims where NJSIG has liability are closed and the change takes place after the evaluation date of June 30, 2015.